MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/finance-setup-vat.md

 * What you sell
 * What you buy

 You can set up GST calculations manually, but that can be tricky and time-consuming.
-That's because it's very easy to use different GST rates by mistake and create inaccurate GST-related reports.
+It's easy to use different GST rates by mistake and create inaccurate GST-related reports.
 To make GST set up easier, we recommend you use the assisted **GST Setup** guide provided in the product.

 However, if you want to set up the GST calculations yourself, or just want to learn about each step, this article contains descriptions of each step: